So this weekend, I’ve found that winning an imaginary lottery, Finding Nemo and Billy Idol all have something in common.

 The Lottery Question: Find Your Business Values

 Imagine your organisation won the lottery, and money no longer is a primary motivator.
-You and your co-workers are now taken care of financially, and the brand has earned a certain amount of notoriety by having the winning ticket.
+You and your co-workers are now taken care of financially, and the brand has earned notoriety by having the winning ticket.

 Taking money out of the equation might seem counterintuitive for a business.
-But if you try this thought model for YOUR business, you’ll find that some important values falls out.
+But if you try this thought model for your company, you’ll find that some critical values fall out.

 So ask yourself this question: